isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

     Still, i·umën speakers beware,
     for this language has more levels of respect and emotion sensitivity than any you might have heard of.
+(@18) **Ỳŋlys g'mòdyfäjt vð'Fäqdəq**,
+    commonly abbreviated to **g'Mòdyfäjq**,
+    is a somewhat conservative alteration of English that seeks to brutally alter the phonology and especially the orthography in hopes that it will blend the names of characters and other objects in popular fiction
+    to something at the edge of recognition.
+    The grammar is also slightly affected, but other than a few token oddities it's still recognisably Germanic.

 [PUR-MGY]: http://isoraqathedh.tumblr.com/tagged/Man-gog-yuu
 [PUR-AKF]: http://isoraqathedh.tumblr.com/tagged/ABGTA